UML is the Unified Modeling Language

 - A detailed definition of ways in which UML tools can be made compliant with this specification.
 This is supported (in a separate specification) with an XML-based specification of corresponding model interchange formats (XMI) that must be realized by compliant tools.

-In 1990 Modeliosoft defined and published an object-oriented method called Class Relation, supported by a case tool called Objecteering.
+In 1990 Modelio defined and published an object-oriented method called Class Relation, supported by a case tool called Objecteering.
 At the time, Class Relation was a very advanced OO method, already able to support model-driven development.
-In 1996, Modeliosoft joined the UML standardization team within the OMG, and since then, Modeliosoft has participated in the elaboration of the different UML versions.
-The UML profile mechanism was one of the contributions from Modeliosoft.
+In 1996, Modelio joined the UML standardization team within the OMG, and since then, Modelio has participated in the elaboration of the different UML versions.
+The UML profile mechanism was one of the contributions from Modelio.

 Implementation of the UML metamodel by Modelio